dmharrington03/dmharrington03/README.md

 Here's a bit about me and my work:

-I'm interested in science and in studying the broad areas of condensed matter physics and computational mathematics.
-I am looking to learn more about quantum computing theory and development, computper graphics, and astronomy, as well as expand my skillset and familiarity within the discipline of physics.
+I'm interested in pursuing the broad research areas of condensed matter physics and applied optics.
+I am looking to learn more about quantum computing, photonics, and astronomy, as well as expand my general skillset and familiarity with the discipline of physics.
+Outside of science, I love jazz and weightlifting.
+I'm also passionate about education, creating and expanding opportunities for youth and those with limited access to quality education.
+Currently, I'm looking for opportunities to develop my research skills and experience in physics.

 ### Technologies
 C/C++ (SFML, Arduino)
-Python (numpy, matplotlib, Pandas, Flask)
+Python (numpy, matplotlib, Pandas, Flask, meep)
 Javascript (React, GatsbyJS, p5.js)
-MySQL
+SQL

 ### Studying